Moaning, screaming, and cursing. These are some of the pleasant sounds commonly associated with childbirth.

 Visualization or hypnosis

-Guided imagery, hypnotic tracts, and other visuals can all help relax a mother in labor and relieve pain.
+Guided imagery, hypnotic tracks, and other visuals can all help relax a mother in labor and relieve pain.

 Walking, rocking on a birthing ball, or even slow dancing with your partner can help labor progress and relieve some of the discomforts you may be feeling.